obrienciaran/duckdb/README.md

 </p>

-This is my personal repository for keeping code and instructions related to DuckDB.
+This is my personal repository for keeping code and instructions related to DuckDB and working with the modern data stack.

+Here I am examining high speed data processing using in particular DuckDB, Rust, and PyPolars.

 ---
 # What is the purpose of this repository? 🤔